Differential Graded Categories are k-linear Stable Infinity Categories: Review of -Categories

 When $C$ is a symmetric monoidal model category such that the weak equivalences are preserved by the product, the underlying $\oo$-category of $C$ produces a symmetric monoidal $\oo$-category $N(C^c)[W^{-1}]^{\otimes}$ by \cite[4.1.3.4]{HA}, \cite[4.1.3.6]{HA}.
 For instance, when $C$ is a symmetric monoidal model category, the cofibrant objects $C^c$ form a symmetric monoidal category with weak equivalences preserved by the product, and this symmetric monoidal category induces a symmetric monoidal structure on $N(C^c)[W^{-1}]$, which we will denote by $N(C^c)[W^{-1}]^{\otimes}$.

-The category $Cat_{\cS}$ has a closed symmetric monoidal structure given by the smash product of hom spectra.
-However, the smash product of cofibrant spectral categories is not necessarily cofibrant as is also the case for dg categories.
-Consequently, the model structure on $Cat_{\cS}$ is not monoidal.
+The category $Cat_{\cS}$ has a closed symmetric monoidal structure given by the pointwise smash product.
+However, the pointwise smash product of cofibrant spectral categories is not necessarily cofibrant as is also the case for dg categories.
+Consequently, the model structure on $Cat_{\cS}$ is not monoidal for the pointwise smash structure.

 To resolve this problem, we will use the notion of flat objects and functors following \cite[Chapter 3]{BGT2}.

-A functor between model categories is flat if it preserves weak equivalences and colimits.
-An object X of a model category (whose underlying category is monoidal) is then said to be flat if the functor $X \otimes (-)$ is a flat functor.
+\begin{defn} A functor between model categories is flat if it preserves weak equivalences and colimits.
+An object X of a model category (whose underlying category is monoidal) is then said to be flat if the functor $X \otimes (-)$ is a flat functor. \end{defn}

 For instance, cofibrant spectra are in particular flat.
 The following definition given in \cite[Chapter 3]{BGT2} satisfies this notion of flatness.

 \begin{defn} A spectral category C is pointwise-cofibrant if each morphism spectrum $C(x, y)$ is a cofibrant spectrum. \end{defn}